LLNL/HPC-Tutorials/posix/joining_and_detaching.md

 The programmer is able to obtain the target thread's termination `status` if it was specified in the target thread's call to `pthread_exit()`.

-A joining thread can match one `pthread_join()` call.
+A thread can only be joined once.
 It is a logical error to attempt multiple joins on the same thread.

 Two other synchronization methods, mutexes and condition variables, will be discussed later.